-A magic!
-When the string is already translated in your app, Localazy automatically find all the same untranslated strings and translate them.
+When a string has already been translated in your app, Localazy can automatically find all the same untranslated strings and translate them for you.

 Smarter translation memory

 As your app becomes bigger, the number of phrases inevitably grows, and soon, you may not be able to keep all of them in your mind, and you may tend to add the same phrases multiple times.

 For this reason, there is a translation memory in translation platforms, that serves as an additional source of information for the translators.
 However, when using professional translation services , some platforms charge you for the translation again.
 Not nice, well?